-The Co-ordinating Officer will be responsible for the day to day RIPA process, in particular they will:
+The Co-ordinating Officer will be responsible for overseeing the day to day RIPA process, in particular they will:

-1. keep the Central Record and collate the documentation received;

-- 2. exercise the day to day oversight over the RIPA process by ensuring the quality of the documents submitted; - 3. to monitor the Council's use of its appointed S.P.O.C agent (NAFN) in line with contract agreement - 4. monitor the timeliness of the officers in making returns, carrying out reviews and effecting renewals and cancellations; - 5. keep a record of the RIPA training programme as part of the Central Record; and - 6. raise general RIPA awareness within the Council whilst ensuring that detailed awareness and training is provided to applicants and authorising officers in accordance with the IPCO recommended timeframes.
+- 1. keep the Central Record and collate the documentation received: - 2. exercise the day to day oversight over the RIPA process by ensuring the quality of the documents submitted; - 3. to monitor the Council's use of its appointed S.P.O.C agent, the National Anti Fraud Network ('NAFN'); - 4. monitoring the timeliness of the officers in making returns, carrying out reviews and effecting renewals and cancellations; - 5. keep a record of the RIPA training programme as part of the Central Record; and - 6. raise general RIPA awareness within the Council whilst ensuring that detailed awareness and training is provided to applicants and Authorising Officers in accordance with the IPCO recommended timeframes.

-NB: applicants and authorising officers are required to undertake regular training at least once in every three year period.
+NB: applicants and Authorising Officers are required to undertake regular training at least once in every three year period.